kyungminparkdrums/VBF/README.md

       ```
          python saveFigures.py --config <config file> --input_file <input root file (output file from the Plotter)>
       ```
-  - Running the line above will give you the certain histograms after certain cut step that you specified in the config file, in pdf format under the nameof `<cut_step>_<histogram_name>.pdf`
+  - Running the line above will give you the certain histograms after certain cut step that you specified in the config file, in pdf format under the name of `<cut_step>_<histogram_name>.pdf`.
+Unless you specified the output pdf directory in the config file, i.e. `--output_dir <dir>`, these will be stored in `./output/` directory which will be automatically created.
   - **config**: i.e. `config/saveOptions.config`
     - Config file contains options for saving figures.
     - Mandatory options to be included in every line are as follows.